 All uses and developments are controlled by the Council’s planning scheme under Land Use Planning and Approvals Act 1993 the Council is given responsibility as the ‘Planning Authority’ to consider planning permits.
 As the Planning Authority, the Council is required to determine planning applications in accordance with the planning scheme and any other relevant legislation.

-If an applicant or representative disagrees with a planning decision made by Northern Midlands Council they may appeal the decision to the Resource Management and Planning Appeals Tribunal (Tribunal).
-The Tribunal are the final arbitrators and their decision is binding on all parties (except on points of law which may be taken to the Supreme Court).
-The Tribunal have the authority to make any decision they consider appropriate and to award costs (although the awarding of costs is extremely rare).
+If an applicant or representative disagrees with a planning decision made by Northern Midlands Council they may appeal the decision to the Tasmanian Civil & administrative Tribunal (TASCAT).
+TASCAT are the final arbitrators and their decision is binding on all parties (except on points of law which may be taken to the Supreme Court).
+TASCAT have the authority to make any decision they consider appropriate and to award costs (although the awarding of costs is extremely rare).